The more news we get about glyphosate, the more bad news we get about how much we are exposed to glyphosate, no matter what we do to avoid it.

 - Lobby your local government to ban its use in public spaces.
 Glyphosate is the last thing we want in our parks or on the lawns at our children’s schools.

 - Get active online to raise awareness by sharing posts like these.

 - Join with health and environmental activists.
 Both Moms Across America and Children’s Health Defense are nonprofits working tirelessly to stop glyphosate exposure.
 Donate or volunteer your time to help them.

 - Plant your own organic garden.
 We have to take back our food.
-Planting an organic garden in your backyard or in pots on your balcony or even inside in bright sunny windows is a small do-able step that will make a big difference.
+Planting an organic garden.
+In your backyard or in pots on your balcony or even inside in bright sunny windows.
+This is a small do-able step that will make a big difference.